 Student Initiated: Earlham College is firmly committed to assisting students in exploring all alternatives to formally withdrawing from the College.
 All withdrawals should be requested during the summer or semester proceeding the semester in which the withdrawal would be effective.

 Students seeking to withdraw within a semester must provide official notice of their plans to withdraw from Earlham College.
 The last day to drop a class is the last day a student may withdraw from a class.
 A transcript entry of “W” is recorded for each of the courses not yet recorded.
-Failure to complete withdrawal procedures during a semester or withdrawing after the last day to drop a class may result in failing grade in all courses.
+Failure to complete withdrawal procedures during a semester or withdrawing after the last day to drop a class may result in failing grades in all courses.

 A student who has withdrawn from Earlham College for any reason, including medical, is no longer enrolled.
 Consequently, as of the date of the withdrawal, such a student cannot continue to attend classes or complete work that was assigned in the term in which the withdrawal occurred, even if the deadline for such assignments was previously extended.
 A student who withdraws may at sometime in the future decide to return to Earlham.
 The student will then need to re-apply for admission to Earlham College.

 College Initiated: A student who is not making sufficient progress in all courses and will be unable to pass any of their courses, or who is suspended or dismissed for social violations will be withdrawn through the Student Development Office or the Registrar’s Office.
 The student will be required to vacate campus housing and leave the campus grounds.
 The student’s parent(s) will also be contacted.
 If the student intends to continue study at Earlham in the future, they will need to go through the process of readmission by contacting the Registrar’s office.